New Jersey DWI Attorney John Menzel

 Court Approval

-The negotiated plea agreement is then presented to the judge, who reviews it for fairness and compliance with legal standards.
+The judge reviews the negotiated plea agreement for fairness and compliance with legal standards.
 The judge has the authority to accept, reject, or modify the plea agreement based on their assessment of the case and the proposed terms.

 • DWI Case Experience: Ask potential attorneys how many DWI cases they have tried and their success rates.